ArcadeHustle/RingEdge_NoKey_softmod/README.md

 https://item.taobao.com/item.htm?id=586390733234<br>

 ### Enter TrueCrypt
 The nuances of TrueCrypt on Ring* platform have been a heavily censored topic, although not a complicated one at it's root.
-In essence you need to acquire both the keys and password to the TrueCrypt container.
+In essence you need to acquire both the keys and password to the TrueCrypt containers that you wish to access.
 Both tasks are fairly trivial at the end of the day.

 ```
 "SegaBoot generates the KeyFile for the TC container of the game on the fly, using the KeyChip,